American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/08-models.md

 #>   <NA>                    0    0    0
 ```

-After creating the `AlgebraClass` variable, the `logit.sdf` function can be used to answer the research question: How are students’ algebra achievement associated with the student currently taking an algebra class (Algebra I or Algebra II)?
-In this context, `AlgebraClass` is the outcome variable, and algebra achievement, represented by the algebra subscale in the `sdf` object, is the predictor.
+After creating the `AlgebraClass` variable, the `logit.sdf` function can be used to answer the research question “How is students’ algebra achievement associated with students currently enrollment in an algebra class (Algebra I or Algebra II)”?
+In this context, `AlgebraClass` is the outcome variable and algebra achievement—represented by the algebra subscale in the `sdf` object—is the predictor.
 The `algebra` subscale includes multiple plausible values.
 The `logit.sdf` function runs the analyses for each plausible value, combines them according to Rubin’s rule (@rubin) on the backend, and provides the final results.
-The `logit.sdf` function, like the `glm.sdf`, `probit.sdf,` and `lm.sdf` functions, also accepts other subscales and `composite` scales.
+The `logit.sdf` function, like the `glm.sdf`, `probit.sdf`, and `lm.sdf` functions, also accepts other subscales and `composite` scales.
 You can use the `showPlausibleValues` function to find out the name of the subject scale and subscales in the `sdf` object.

-The following code demonstrates how to use plausible values as the predictor to answer the research question of interest.
+The following code demonstrates how to use plausible values as the predictor to answer the research question of interest:

 ```r